danielgross/python-llm-archive/README.md

 ![Tests](https://github.com/danielgross/python-llm/actions/workflows/tests.yml/badge.svg)

-The vision is to be as simple as python-requests, but for LLMs.
-This library supports models from OpenAI and Anthropic, with more coming soon.
+The simplicity and elegance of python-requests, but for LLMs.
+This library supports models from OpenAI and Anthropic.
+I will try to add more when I have the time, and am warmly accepting pull requests if that's of interest.

 ## Usage